BWibo/3dcitydb-mkdocs/docs/compatibility.md

 - __New feature types and concepts:__ CityGML 3.0 introduces many new feature types, data types, attributes, and concepts that are not available in previous versions.
 - __Refined LoD concept:__ The LoD model has been standardized across all feature types.
-Some LoDs levels and geometry representations from CityGML 2.0 are no longer present in version 3.0.
+Some LoD levels and geometry representations from CityGML 2.0 are no longer present in version 3.0.
 - __LoD-independent interior modeling:__ Interiors can now be modeled independently of LoD levels.
 As a result, `LoD4` of CityGML 2.0 no longer exists in version 3.0.